Keyboard shortcuts

 When src-side, dst-side, src-anchor, or dst-anchor are omitted, xaligo chooses the endpoint sides and anchor positions automatically from the endpoint geometry.

 Use src-anchor and dst-anchor to pin an endpoint to a specific perimeter anchor.
 Each side has five inset positions, so the rectangle has 20 unique anchor positions.
+Cross-frame src-frame-anchor and dst-frame-anchor use the same percentages to select the logical page side and tangent slot independently.
+The drawable frame terminal then moves only in the inward normal direction to the page-terminal inset line.

 top: top-1 top-2 top-3 top-4 top-5